quisibran/qbmediaworks/content/pages/portfolio.md

 slug: /portfolio
 seo:
   type: Seo
-  metaTitle: Careers - Demo site
+  metaTitle: Portfolio | QB Productions
   metaDescription: This is the careers page built with Netlify.
   metaTags: []
 ---